sgurau/ProjectionNet/tasks.md

+# 1 June 2023
+1. batch processing script for all the collected data for replicability purpose.

 # 18 May 2023
 TWo directions:
 1. Data analysis on fMRI -> brain network, e.g. new classification models, the effects of parameters in data acquisition to down-stream analysis, etc.